Lightweight in terms of technical requirements, MiniTool MovieMaker is a great free video editor for bloggers, YouTube content creators, etc.

 Youtube content creators, etc, looking for easy edits or enhancements to existing videos.

-My other reviews.
+Read my other software reviews.